tlswg/tls13-spec/draft-ietf-tls-tls13.md

 bad_certificate_status_response
 : Sent by clients when an invalid or unacceptable OCSP response is provided by the server via the "status_request" extension (see {{RFC6066}}).

-bad_certificate_hash_value
-: Sent by servers when a retrieved object does not have the correct hash provided by the client via the "client_certificate_url" extension (see {{RFC6066}}).

 unknown_psk_identity